musaibxandra/Parisian-AirBnB-Eclairs/README.md

 Data Source : https://app.mavenanalytics.io/datasets?search=airbnb

-The dataset has a multiple table structure with "279712 rows × 33 columns" since the dataset is about 150+mb it is not available in this github repo, available at https://app.mavenanalytics.io/datasets?search=airbnb  our main work evolves around file Listings.csv and Listings_data_dictionary.csv, this dataset is available in the paris_data folder.
+The dataset has a multiple table structure with "279712 rows × 33 columns" since the dataset is about 150+mb it is not available in this github repo, available at https://app.mavenanalytics.io/datasets?search=airbnb  our main work evolves around file Listings.csv and Listings_data_dictionary.csv.

 The Relevant Information required to perform the task include: